microsoft/monaco-editor/README.md

 ## Concepts

 Monaco editor is best known for being the text editor that powers VS Code.
-However, it’s a bit more nuanced.
+However, it's a bit more nuanced.
 Some basic understanding about the underlying concepts is needed to use Monaco editor effectively.

 ### Models

 Models are at the heart of Monaco editor.
-It’s what you interact with when managing content.
+It's what you interact with when managing content.
 A model represents a file that has been opened.
-This could represent a file that exists on a file system, but it doesn’t have to.
+This could represent a file that exists on a file system, but it doesn't have to.
 For example, the model holds the text content, determines the language of the content, and tracks the edit history of the content.

 ### URIs

 Each model is identified by a URI.
-This is why it’s not possible for two models to have the same URI.
+This is why it's not possible for two models to have the same URI.
 Ideally when you represent content in Monaco editor, you should think of a virtual file system that matches the files your users are editing.
 For example, you could use `file:///` as a base path.
-If a model is created without a URI, it’s URI will be `inmemory://model/1`.
+If a model is created without a URI, its URI will be `inmemory://model/1`.
 The number increases as more models are created.

 ### Editors